openPMD/openPMD-converter/README.md

 This repository contains scripts and links to external projects that "heavily" copy-convert between openPMD and other formats.

+Please do not hesitate to contribute links to your own converters and scripts as a pull request.

 If you are looking for libraries, projects and frameworks that support the openPMD standard *out-of-the-box*, please refer to [our official list](https://github.com/openPMD/openPMD-projects).